kuzudb/kuzu-blog/src/content/post/2025-03-14-unstructured-data-to-graph-baml-kuzu.md

 <Img src="/img/unstructured-data-to-graph-baml-kuzu/baml-eval.png" alt="gpt-4o-mini misses" />

-How do larger models, like `openai/gpt-4o`, `google/gemini-2.0-flash` and `anthropic/claude-3.5-sonnet` perform with the same prompt on the same task?
-The results are shown below:
+How do larger models, like `openai/gpt-4o` and `anthropic/claude-3.5-sonnet` perform with the same prompt on the same task?
+They do expectedly well, but at an added cost.

 | Model | Date[^3] | Exact Match | Mismatch | Missing | Potential<br> Hallucination | Cost | Cost<br> factor |
 | --- | --- | :---: | :---: | :---: | :---: | ---: | ---: |